klundblad/husky-helper/ReadMe.md

+## Husky Helper

+This is a HTML/CSS based web app that uses the Yelp API and RatemyProfessor API in order to find some of the best rated courses and locations to eat on campus.

-Final Project for CSE 143 AU20
+## Final Project for CSE 143 AU20
 Husky Helper: Marlena Preigh, Andrew Zhang, Katharine Lundblad

 VIDEO LINK (Demonstrating functionality of product): https://youtu.be/2s83SHibO7I